wsong1985/Diabetes_Analysis/README.md

 There are over 37 million adults in the US living with diabetes and many more that go undiagnosed.
 We chose this topic to help predict the probability of a person having diabetes using supervised machine learning models.

+## Questions
+After testing the maching learning models, which model has the highest accuracy?

+What is the correlation between the vector and the target variable?

 ## Results

 ## Summary